-- Uncertainty of the extent, duration and effects of the COVID-19 pandemic and any related business disruptions; - Government trade policies in the United States and other countries, including tariffs and other restrictions that impact markets for agricultural and other products; - Changes in the economic environment that negatively impact the agricultural, power, communications, water and leasing industries; - The level of interest rates and relationships between various interest rate indices and actions taken by the Federal Reserve to manage the monetary policy of the United States; - Replacement of LIBOR and the implementation of SOFR or another benchmark rate index; - Currency fluctuations that impact the value of the U.S. dollar in global markets; - Adverse food safety and weather events, disease, and other unfavorable conditions that periodically occur and impact agricultural productivity and income; - Adverse effect of wildfires, floods and other natural disasters which may have a direct or indirect impact on certain of our borrowers; - Changes in levels of global crop production, exports, usage and inventories; - Credit performance of the loan portfolio; - Performance of underlying collateral, including farmland values and specialized property that secures rural infrastructure credits; - Loan portfolio growth and seasonal factors; - Weakening domestic and global economic conditions; - Volatility in energy commodity prices including oil and other fuel prices; - Disruptions caused by societal unrest in the United States; - Geopolitical uncertainties and government policy developments in the United States and throughout the world that may impact the industries we lend to, or, economic, fiscal or monetary conditions; - Policies directed towards reducing the impact of climate change; - Changes in the U.S. government's support of the System, the agricultural industry, agricultural exports, rural infrastructure and rural economies; - Legislative or regulatory actions that affect current and ongoing operations of the System or the banking, financial services, agricultural, power, communications, water and leasing industries; - Legislative or regulatory actions that affect our relationships with our employees; - Actions taken by the U.S. Congress relative to other government-sponsored enterprises; - Actions taken by the U.S. government to manage U.S. immigration or fiscal policies; - Changes to tax laws; - A decrease in the credit outlook or ratings of U.S. government debt and agency debt, including Systemwide Debt Securities; - Cybersecurity risks, including a failure or breach of our operational or security systems or infrastructure, that could adversely affect our business, financial performance and reputation; - Disruptive technologies impacting the banking and financial services industries or implemented by our competitors which negatively impact our ability to compete in the marketplace;
+- Uncertainty of the extent, duration and effects of the COVID-19 pandemic and any related business or supply chain disruptions; - Government trade policies in the United States and other countries, including tariffs and other restrictions that impact markets for agricultural and other products; - Changes in the economic environment that negatively impact the agricultural, power, communications, water and leasing industries; - Changes in inflation, the level of interest rates and relationships between various interest rate indices and actions taken by the Federal Reserve to manage the monetary policy of the United States; - Replacement of LIBOR and the implementation of SOFR or another benchmark rate index; - Currency fluctuations that impact the value of the U.S. dollar in global markets; - Adverse food safety and weather events, disease, and other unfavorable conditions that periodically occur and impact agricultural productivity and income; - Adverse effect of wildfires, floods and other natural disasters which may have a direct or indirect impact on certain of our borrowers; - Changes in levels of global crop production, exports, usage and inventories; - Credit performance of the loan portfolio; - Performance of underlying collateral, including farmland values and specialized property that secures rural infrastructure credits; - Loan portfolio growth and seasonal factors; - Weakening domestic and global economic conditions; - Volatility in energy commodity prices including oil and other fuel prices; - Geopolitical uncertainties and government policy developments in the United States and throughout the world that may impact the industries we lend to, or, economic, fiscal or monetary conditions; - Policies directed towards reducing the impact of climate change; - Changes in the U.S. government's support of the System, the agricultural industry, agricultural exports, rural infrastructure and rural economies; - Legislative or regulatory actions that affect current and ongoing operations of the System or the banking, financial services, agricultural, power, communications, water and leasing industries; - Legislative or regulatory actions that affect our relationships with our employees; - Actions taken by the U.S. Congress relative to other government-sponsored enterprises; - Actions taken by the U.S. government to manage U.S. immigration or fiscal policies; - Actions taken by the U.S. Congress to fund infrastructure improvements; - Changes to tax laws; - A decrease in the credit outlook or ratings of U.S. government debt and agency debt, including Systemwide Debt Securities; - Our ability to attract and retain employees in light of the ongoing labor shortage across the United States: - Cybersecurity risks, including a failure or breach of our operational or security systems or infrastructure, that could adversely affect our business, financial performance and reputation;

-- Changes in assumptions underlying the valuations of financial instruments; - Changes in estimates underlying the allowance for credit losses, including the implementation of the CECL accounting standard; - Failure of our investment portfolio to perform as expected or deterioration in the credit quality of such investments; - Legal proceedings, judgments, settlements and related matters; - Environmental-related conditions or laws impacting our lending activities; - Nonperformance by counterparties under our derivative and vendor contracts; - Success of business model solutions focused on strengthening our ability to fulfill the System's collective mission, including through the more efficient use of capital; and - Our ability to continue to partner with various System and other entities in light of ongoing consolidation within the System and the industries we serve.
+- Disruptive technologies impacting the banking and financial services industries or implemented by our competitors which negatively impact our ability to compete in the marketplace; - Changes in assumptions underlying the valuations of financial instruments: - Changes in estimates underlying the allowance for credit losses, including the implementation of the CECL accounting standard; - Failure of our investment portfolio to perform as expected or deterioration in the credit quality of such investments; - Legal proceedings, judgments, settlements and related matters; - Environmental-related conditions or laws impacting our lending activities; - Nonperformance by counterparties under our derivative and vendor contracts; - Success of business model solutions focused on strengthening our ability to fulfill the System's collective mission, including through the more efficient use of capital; and - Our ability to continue to partner with various System and other entities in light of ongoing consolidation within the System and the industries we serve.